MicroEJ/docs/PlatformDeveloperGuide/advanceTrace.rst

 so these functions are not called by default when event tracing is enabled and started.

 .. note::
-   This feature is available in the Architecture versions 7.17.0 or higher for the Applications deployed on hardware devices (not on Simulator).
+   This feature requires Architecture version ``7.17.0`` or higher and is only available on MicroEJ Core Engine, not on Simulator.

 To activate them, you need to follow these steps: